crossplane/docs/content/v1.12/concepts/managed-resources.md

 [ProviderConfig]({{<ref "../concepts/providers#provider-configuration">}}) to
 use when creating the managed resource.

-A ProviderConfig commonly defines the authentication to use when communicating to the Provider.
+Use a ProviderConfig to define the authentication method to use when communicating to the Provider.

 {{< hint "important" >}}
 If `providerConfigRef` isn't applied, Providers use the ProviderConfig named `default`.